ghguo/revive411/README.md

 # Content Target Plugin & RTB/HB

-The Content Target Plugin is implemented in plugins\deliveryLimitations\Content
+The code of Content Target Plugin is implemented in plugins\deliveryLimitations\Content

-The RTB/HB is in www\delivery\asyncspc.php
+The code of RTB/HB is in www\delivery\asyncspc.php

 # License